lonynamer/Knowledge/Ansible/README.md

 ---
 In the continuation of this workbook, we will install, 3 tiered application by ansible step by step and learn some of the important modules.
 - nginx as loadbalancer
-- apache2 as webserver for serving a python application
+- apache2 as webserver for serving a python application (2)
-- mysql
+- mysql (1)
+- Dependencies: You can do this study project by creating Ubuntu 16.04 instances at AWS. python 2.7 is dependency on each server for ansible.
+To install on each server.
+Also you need to enable ssh key authentication from ansible control node to all servers with same key.

 ### First of All, What is Ansible ?
 ---